 Nils Gunnar Jerlov AwardAwarded in Recognition of Contributions Made to the Advancement of Our Knowledge of the Nature and Consequences of Light in the Ocean

-The nomination period is from July 1 through September 30, 2021.
-The master nominator serves as the point of contact; all nominations must be submitted through the online system.
+The nomination period is from mid-July through September 30, 2021.
+The master nominator serves as the point of contact.
+All nominations must be submitted through the online system.

 When putting together the nomination package, please first review the following criteria that must be met for a nominee to be considered for selection for the Jerlov Award:

 - Sustained (>10 years since first publication), impactful, and innovative and/or transformative contributions to original research in the study of the interaction of light with the ocean and/or the consequences of such interactions

 In addition, one of the following secondary criteria must be met to be selected for the Jerlov Award: